Experience the Natural Environment and our Scenic Water and Waterfront Trails.

 The new Cross County Connector Trail can be accessed from Kent Narrows Way North and the trail head located at Long Point Park in Grasonville.

 Those wishing to use the trail may park for free in the public lot under the east side of the Kent Narrows Bridge.
+Please do not use the Holiday Inn Lot unless you are a guest there.

 The combination boardwalk and asphalt trail connects to the Cross Island Trail extending the trail east from Kent Narrows for 1.3 miles.
 The trail runs parallel to the westbound side of Rt.
 301/50.
 Scenic vistas of the Chester River can be viewed from this section of the trail.

 The trail head at Long Point Park in Grasonville is located on Long Point Road at the intersection of Jackson Creek and Long Point Roads.
+There is limited parking off of Jackson Creek Road and off of the access road that leads to Long Point.

 The six-mile Cross Island Trail traverses the width of Kent Island.